CSC301H-Fall2013/citizenbridge/Sprint0Final/README.txt

 • links to: Meeting Minutes/ Attendence Spread sheet.

 ▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇▇►  1st Build
-In the first build, we implemented the first user story.
-'Users get to see a list of their representatives.'
+In the first build, we implemented the first user story, which is that users get to see a list of their representatives.
+We estimate that the size of the story is about a 2.

 We started on this story to get us going with the W.E.T framework and starting to use the parlimentdata.ca api.